matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 # Potential issues
 This new feature would allow users to spam rooms that they don't partake in.
-That is why this proposal adds both the new join rule and the new power level, in order to allow room admins to mitigate such potential spam.
+That is why this proposal adds a new join rule, in order to allow room admins to opt in to this behaviour.

 # Alternatives
-As for the join rule "invite", instead the join rule "knock" could be introduced, meaning the room is like "invite" only that people can also knock.
-The difference is for existing rooms: With this proposal people can knock in existing "invite" rooms, with the alternative suggestion being that they can't.

 The two endpoints for the Client-Server API seem redundant, this MSC followed how JOIN is working currently: One "proper" endpoint (`/rooms/{roomId}/join`) and one to work properly over federation (`/join/{roomIdOrAlias}`).
 They